MikeJanSch/Tools-Methods-and-Collecting-Data/README.md

 Interpretive part: analyzing the telegram channels using propaganda techniques - yet too broad

 Hypothesis: The audience of Russian-speaking political channels on Telegram has grown notably after the war in Ukraine started (2022-02-24).
-Is there a case that war     provoke propaganda growth?
+Therefore I assume that the level of polarisation in social media has also increased critically.

 RQ1: How the proportion of the non Russian speaking audiences of Telegram to native users of the application changed since the war in Ukraine began?